 Many cover letters fall short because they’re written to the wrong audience.
 You’re not writing a letter home to impress your parents with all the wonderful things you’ve done since leaving home, so a simple brag sheet won’t cut it.
 If you were an employer, what would you look for in a prospective employee?
-Employers want to know they’ll be getting their money’s worth, so demonstrate that you’re a good investment.

-I’m applying for the Accountant I position because I want to find a place to use the skills I acquired in college as a Business Accounting major.
+I’m applying for the Accountant position because I want to find a place to use the skills I acquired in college as a Business Accounting major.
 I have a degree from 123 University, and after I graduated in 2012 I worked for ABC Corporation.

-As a graduate from the Business Accounting department of 123 University with over two years of experience at top firms such as ABC Corporation, I feel that I am an excellent fit for the Accountant I position.
+As a graduate from the Business Accounting department of 123 University, and with over two years of experience at top firms such as ABC Corporation, I feel that I am an excellent fit for the Accountant position.
 While at ABC I was able to improve the efficiency of the accounting procedures by 20%, was instrumental in the development of new software that helped improve payroll accuracy, and routinely advised Human Resources and the CEO on accounting matters.